Last Updated on 2 months by William

 Make a Cleaning Solution

 At some point, the entire sheepskin rug will require washing.
 The right detergent must be used if you want to succeed.
-In order to help the fibres recover their natural softness after washing, many wool washes are infused with lanolin, a natural fat present in wool.
-Wool washes must be free of enzymes that could harm the fibres.
+To help the fibers recover their natural softness after washing, many wool washes are infused with lanolin, a natural fat present in wool.
+Wool washes must be free of enzymes that could harm the fibers.

 As directed on the product label, combine the wool wash with warm water in a big tub.